huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
+Only the `MaxEnt` solver need these model functions.
+The `StochAC` solver only supports the `flat` model.
+The `StochSK` and `StochOM` are free of model functions.

 ### grid